 Below – a series of photographs for your enjoyment!
 Feel free to comment and please subscribe! (more…)

 I did a ghost walk when I was recently in New York.
-If you have been following my blog, you’ll know that I’ve started a ghost series to recount my best walks and give suggestions (and photos or videos where I can).
-My first ghosty post was from York.
-Read it here.
+If you have been following my blog, you’ll know I love them.

 Below are some photos with captions of the most haunted spots in NYC!
 Feel free to ask questions or give feedback about an awesome ghost walk you have done! (please try leave the name of the company and the city you did it in!) (more…)